Your Ultimate Guide to Pelvic Floor Physical Therapy

 As is the case for urinary incontinence or urinary leakage and back pain, many pregnant people are told to simply “deal with” their symphysis pubis pain and that it’ll go away when they are no longer pregnant.

-A board-certified pelvic floor doctor of physical therapy can work closely with a pregnant person to manage or eradicate their symptoms related to their symphysis pubis dysfunction or pregnancy-related pelvic girdle pain.
+A pelvic floor physical therapist works closely with a pregnant person to manage or eradicate their symptoms related to their symphysis pubis dysfunction or pregnancy-related pelvic girdle pain.

 A pelvic floor physical therapist will work closely with the pregnant person to learn their symptoms and consider lived experiences to determine if any other bodily symptoms may be contributing to their pubis symphysis dysfunction.